Why is my EV charger outlet not working

 Check the circuit breaker

-Locate the circuit breaker for your EV charger outlet and make sure it hasn't tripped.
-Reset the breaker if needed.
+Locate the circuit breaker for your EV charger outlet and ensure it has not tripped.
+Reset the breaker if necessary.

 2. 2